-All the above ground improvements including the publication of The History of Bearsted FC were achieved in time for the 2015 - 2016 season.
-The icing on the cake was by becoming 2015 - 2016 League Champions of The Kent Invicta League in the same season.
-In doing so we gained promotion to the Premier Division of The Southern Counties East Football League, formally the old Kent Invicta League.
+The ground improvements were achieved in time for the 2015 - 2016 season with the icing on the cake, becoming the League Champions of The Kent Invicta League in the same season.
+In doing so we gained promotion to the Premier Division of The Southern Counties East Football League - formally the old Kent Invicta League.

 A truly great achievement by everyone associated with Bearsted Football Club.

 The 2016-17 Campaign saw the side end in 12th place and 2017-18 saw a 14th placed finish as did the following year.

-In the 2019/20 Season the Bears were heading for a Top 7 finish after a high scoring campaign.
-However along came Coronovirus and football was wiped out, then again the next year, so we go into 2021/22 aiming to continue our progress as a Club.
+In the 2019/20 Season the Bears were heading for a Top 7 finish after a high-scoring campaign.
+However along came Coronovirus and football was wiped out, the same again the next year.